Are Dental Implants for You?

 A dental implant is a titanium threaded post that is precisely placed in the jaw and designed to act as a tooth root.
 During a period of healing, a biologic process called osseointegration occurs where the titanium surface of the implant bonds to the bone of the jaw.

 In this textbook picture, the patient is missing several teeth.
 Two implants are painlessly placed utilizing a series of surgical preparation burs.
 Penn’s Commons Dental has determined that the average waiting period for this procedure is about 2-4 months, depending upon the initial condition of the implant site and the natural healing response.
-In some cases, there are conditions that allow the immediate load of an implant with a tooth or teeth if certain specific criteria are met.
+In some cases, conditions allow the immediate load of an implant with a tooth or teeth if certain specific criteria are met.

 Lifetime Benefits of Dental Implants